pentagram-lang/pentagram-ideas/plans/typing.md

-# Tacit ideas / Plans / Typing
+# Pentagram ideas / Plans / Typing

 The langauge will use explicit, static, nominal typing.
 This supports the goals of ergonomics, determinism, and performance.